-With Global Work from Home Day coming up this 10th of April, we thought we would explore the history of remote work and its trends over time.
+With Global Work from Home Day coming up the 10th of April, we thought we would explore the history of remote work and its trends over time.

 Remote work didn’t just happen overnight.
 Several factors have come into play over the past 50 years, leading to more people working from home than ever before.